deadlyvipers/dojo_rules/README.md

 ==========

-This repository contains a list of dojo rules for the Deadly Vipers dojo All members should read the rule at [this place](https://github.com/deadlyvipers)
+This repository contains a list of dojo rules for the Deadly Vipers dojo All members should read the rule.
+They can be found at [this place](https://github.com/deadlyvipers)